 Use a Low-Flush Toilet

 A low flush toilet is pivotal to saving money as they use roughly 1.6 gallons per flush, compared to a conventional toilet that uses approximately five gallons per flush.
 On average, a household toilet is used five times per day, which means an average of 25 gallons per day being used.

 By insulating your hot water pipes and hot water cylinder (if you have one), you could look to save around £15 per year.
 As a side note, you can also buy an extractor fan with added heat recovery capability.

-Use an Living Room Energy Efficiency Tips
+Living Room Energy Efficiency Tips

 Change Television Habits